leobeuque/sdia-python/notes/packaging.md

 - [`setup.cfg`](../setup.cfg), [`pyproject.toml`](../pyproject.toml), [`setup.py`](../setup.py) files
 - [`README.md`](../README.md) and [`LICENCE`](../LICENSE) files

-However, the project is currently made of the packages `lab1`, `lab2`, ... which can be imported  using `from/import labX ...` (when the sdia-python virtual environment is activated).
+However, the project is currently made of the packages `lab1`, `lab2`, ... which can be imported  using `from/import sdia_python.labX ...` (when the sdia-python virtual environment is activated).
 This may conflict with another course where you may also want to import the corresponding `lab*` files.

 - Wouldn't it be clearer to import them using `from/import sdia_python.labX ...` instead?